 But even on a cloudy day, when Aoraki is not visible, the lake remains beautiful with fascinating colors and beautiful mountains.
 I even enjoyed waves one day, as you can see in the picture below.

-It is some of the best scenery in New Zealand (see my Top 50)
+It is some of the best scenery in New Zealand (see my Top 50 with pictures)

 Drive to Mount Cook on State Highway 80

 Even if you don't do any hiking,